ABOUT

 Tom taught and mentored student teachers at the Smith College Campus School in Northampton, MA, a laboratory and teacher training elementary school, for 40 years.
 For the last 33 he was a 6th grade teacher.
 In addition, he has taught high school to inner city Upward Bound students at the University of Connecticut for 19 summers ending in '95 and summer school in Northampton for 15 years.

-Since his retirement he has written two more books as indicated in the BOOKS section of this website and has a fourth due out in 2024.
+Since his retirement he has written three more books as indicated in the BOOKS section of this website (https://www.tomweinerauthor.com/).
 In addition he has been co-facilitating workshops entitled, “Developing Healthy Boys” for pre-school teachers, administrators and parents as part of the Merge For Equality organization (www.mergeforequality.org).
 He continues to get much satisfaction from playing the piano, riding his bike, being in his men’s group, now in its 45th year, and spending time with his family.

 Amilcar Shabazz

-A professor of history and Africana Studies in the W. E. B. Du Bois Department of Afro-American Studies since 2007, Shabazz served as the department’s seventh chair from 2007 to 2012.
+A professor of history and Africana Studies in the W. E. B. Du Bois Department of Afro-American Studies at the University of Massachusetts, Amherst since 2007, Shabazz served as the department’s seventh chair from 2007 to 2012.
 In 2013, he accepted a central administrative appointment as Faculty Advisor to the Chancellor for Diversity and Excellence.
 He continues to teach in the department with an emphasis on the political economy of social and cultural movements, education, and public policy.
 His book Advancing Democracy: African Americans and the Struggle for Access and Equity in Higher Education in Texas was the winner of the T.R.
 Fehrenbach Book Award and other scholarly recognitions.
 The Forty Acres Documents, a volume he co-edited with Imari Obadele and Johnita Scott Obadele and for which he wrote the introduction, was one of the earliest scholarly works in the modern movement for reparations for slavery and the racial oppression of people of African descent in North America.
-Shabazz has been a Fulbright Senior Specialist and has done work in Brazil, Ghana, Japan, Cuba, and other countries.
-Presently, he is completing an historical biography of lawyer-journalist-entrepreneur Carter Wesley, and a book on higher education in the wake of anti-affirmative action litigation from Bakke to Fisher.
-Shabazz was selected for the 2014-15 class of the American Council on Education Fellows Program, the longest running leadership development program in the United States that focuses on identifying and preparing the next generation of senior leadership for the nation's universities.
+Presently, he is completing an historical biography of lawyer-journalist-entrepreneur Carter Wesley.

-Born in Beaumont, Texas, Shabazz graduated from Monsignor Kelly High School, followed by his earning a bachelor’s degree in economics from The University of Texas at Austin, a masters from Lamar University, and a Ph.D. from the University of Houston, both in history.
-He was an associate professor of History and Director of the American Studies Program at Oklahoma State University, as well as the founding director of its Center for Africana Studies & Development.
-Prior to that he served as the first director of the African American Studies Program at The University of Alabama while also becoming a tenured professor of American Studies.
-In 2014, Shabazz was elected for a two-year term as Vice President of The National Council for Black Studies, the premier organization of Black Studies professionals in the world.
+Born in Beaumont, Texas, Shabazz graduated from Monsignor Kelly High School, followed by a bachelor’s degree in economics from The University of Texas at Austin, a masters from Lamar University, and a Ph.D. from the University of Houston, both in history.
+In 2008, Shabazz was added to the Texas Institute of Letters’ roster of distinguished writers.
+He is a past president of The National Council for Black Studies, the premier organization of Black Studies professionals in the world.